What are kith and kin?

 For most people, their family is their most important tribe.
 The family bonds we’re born into usually offer us a higher form of togetherness.
 Generally, these bonds mean we trust and welcome our family with open arms.
 They provide us with a core strength that can power us through life.
 Our family members are our kin.

 Our lives are dominated by our relationships with kith and kin.
 Both terms have Germanic origins.
 Kith means ‘known to’ and Kin means ‘born into’.
 Our kith and kin provide us with groups that we can be part of.
 And being part of something bigger can be really good for us.
-But ‘part’ is by definition only a partial commitment.
+But a ‘part’ is by definition only a partial commitment.
 That’s not going ‘all in’.
 And we should go all in.
 Shouldn’t we?

 Bonds of belonging